 When to seek emergency treatment

-Despite a person's best efforts to manage depression, harmful and dangerous thoughts can sometimes take over.
-When this is the case, a person should seek emergency medical attention.
+Despite a person's best efforts to manage depression, harmful and dangerous thoughts can take over.

-- if a person has thoughts of hurting themselves
+- A person has thoughts of hurting themselves or someone else.

-- if a person hears voices or sees things that aren't there
+- A person hears voices or sees objects or people that are not there.